 It is hard to believe that The Evil Dead, ludicrously unserious as it is, caused a storm of controversy in some places.
 In Germany, the film was banned; in Britain, the tree rape sequence was cut and later the film was labelled a Video Nasty.
 Of course, by the time of the sequels, Sam Raimi had tamed the ferocity down somewhat – each of the sequels becomes progressively lighter and more slapstick in tone until by the time of Army of Darkness it was a stretch to even call it horror at all.

-Sam Raimi made two Evil Dead sequels, the hilarious The Evil Dead II (1987) and the weaker Army of Darkness (1992), followed by the tv series Ash vs Evil Dead (2015-8).
+Sam Raimi made two Evil Dead sequels, the hilarious The Evil Dead II (1987) and the weaker Army of Darkness (1992), followed by the tv series Ash vs Evil Dead (2015-8) and a further film Evil Dead Rise (2023).
 For the greater part of the 2000s, Raimi touted the idea of a remake before this eventually emerged with Evil Dead (2013).
 There have also been two different Evil Dead stage musicals, both originating in Canada, the first in 2004 and the second in 2009.
 Also of interest is My Name is Bruce (2007) in which Bruce Campbell plays himself who is mistaken for Ash and required to fight a monster.

 Sam Raimi’s other films include the bizarre cartoonish crime drama Crimewave (1985) and the dark superhero film Darkman (1990).
 After Army of Darkness, Raimi seemed to abandon genre filmmaking and gave all appearance of making a bid for mainstream respectability with the likes of the Western The Quick and the Dead (1995), the thriller A Simple Plan (1998), which is his single best film, the banal Kevin Costner baseball drama For the Love of the Game (1999) and the psychic thriller The Gift (2000), a film so respectably dull it virtually cried out for an injection of Evil Dead-styled schlock horror.
-Raimi returned to his genre roots with the high profile Spider-Man (2002), Spider-Man 2 (2004), Spider-Man 3 (2007), followed by the horror film Drag Me to Hell (2009) and Oz: The Great and Powerful (2013).
+Raimi returned to his genre roots with the high profile Spider-Man (2002), Spider-Man 2 (2004), Spider-Man 3 (2007), followed by the horror film Drag Me to Hell (2009), Oz: The Great and Powerful (2013) and Doctor Strange in the Multiverse of Madness (2022).
 Raimi also co-wrote the Coen Brothers fantasy film The Hudsucker Proxy (1994) and produces the zombie film The Dead Next Door (1989) under the pseudonym The Master Cylinder.